transloadit/terraform-provider-transloadit/website/docs/index.html.markdown

 ### Static credentials

-!> **Warning**: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
+!> **Warning**: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file, or the state file, ever be committed to a public version control system.

 Static credentials can be provided by adding `access_key` and `secret_key` attributes in-line in the Transloadit provider block: